PrestaShop/example-modules/demojsrouting/README.md

 ## About

-Explains how to use javascript routing component in a module
+This module illustrates how to use Javascript Router [component](https://devdocs.prestashop.com/1.7/development/components/global-components/) in a module

-### Supported PrestaShop versions

-Compatible with and 1.7.7.0 and above versions.
+It provides a demo page which relies on the Router to allow customers search.

 ### Requirements